BedrockStreaming/bemlinter/packages/bemlinter/README.md

 }
 ```

 ### excludePath (option)

-To define the paths of some exclude source files
+To define the paths of some exclude source files.

 default: `[]`